Using Executive Recruiters

 Recruiters who work on a retained basis have exclusive contractual arrangements where they search specifically for the person you want.
 Their fee is usually one-third of the first year’s total compensation and is payable in installments.
 Retained recruiters are usually referred to as Executive Recruiters or Executive Search Consultants.
 However, since recruiters who work on a contingent basis may also call themselves Executive Recruiters, you should seek clarification from the recruiter.

 Retained recruiters will meet with you to discuss the opportunity and will prepare a summary about the company and the opportunity.
 They will call the summary a Position Description, Position Specification, or something similar.
 Companies will be able to maintain better control of the recruiting process, however, if they prepare this before engaging external recruiters.
-To learn how to do this, read Carl’s Employer Recruiting Tips: Describe the Position: The First Step.
+To learn how to do this, read Carl’s Employer Recruiting Tips: The Position Description.

 Retained recruiters use researchers to perform the actual search for candidates.
 The search will take several weeks depending on their success at finding suitable candidates who have the skills and experience you want.
 They typically search for candidates who are currently employed in your industry but will use other sources to identify potential candidates, such as their in-house database and the Internet.